-If the FDA does not timely approve the NDA filed for Exubera[®], if the EMEA does not timely approve a marketing authorization application for Exubera[®], or if our collaboration with Pfizer is discontinued prior to the commercial launch of Exubera[®], then our financial position and results of operations will be significantly harmed.
+If the FDA does not timely approve the NDA filed for Exubera®, if the EMEA does not timely approve a marketing authorization application for Exubera®, or if our collaboration with Pfizer is discontinued prior to the commercial launch of Exubera®, then our financial position and results of operations will be significantly harmed.

-We are developing with Pfizer an inhaleable version of insulin, $Exubera^{(R)}$, for the treatment of Type 1 and Type 2 diabetes that will be administered using our Pulmonary Technology.
-Exubera^(R) is currently in extended Phase III clinical trials.
+We are developing with Pfizer an inhaleable version of insulin, Exubera®, for the treatment of Type 1 and Type 2 diabetes that will be administered using our Pulmonary Technology.
+Exubera® is currently in extended Phase III clinical trials.
 We currently depend on Pfizer as the source of a significant portion of our revenues.
-For the three-month periods ended March 31, 2005 and 2004, revenue from Pfizer accounted for approximately 63% and approximately 59% of our total revenue, respectively.
-On March 2, 2005, Pfizer and Sanofi-Aventis jointly announced that the FDA had accepted the filing of an NDA for Exubera[®].
-In March 2004, Pfizer and Sanofi-Aventis announced that the EMEA has accepted the filing of a marketing authorization application for Exubera[®].
-There can be no assurance that Exubera[®] will be approved for marketing and/or commercial use in the U.S. or E.U.
-Among the factors that may delay the approval of the NDA, to market Exubera[®] in the U.S., the approval by the EMEA to market Exubera[®] in the E.U., or the commercial launch of Exubera[®] in the U.S. or the E.U., or that may impact a decision to proceed at all with respect to any of the foregoing, are the following:
+For the three-month periods ended September 30, 2005 and 2004, revenue from Pfizer accounted for approximately 71% and approximately 59% of our total revenue, respectively.
+For the ninemonth periods ended September 30, 2005 and 2004, revenue from Pfizer accounted for approximately 68% and approximately 59% of our total revenue, respectively.
+On September 8, 2005, Pfizer and Sanofi-Aventis jointly announced that the FDA Advisory Committee recommended approval of Exubera.
+However, the FDA is not obligated to follow the recommendation of the Advisory Committee.
+On October 13, 2005, the CHMP of the European Medicines Evaluation Agency (EMEA) recommended approval of Exubera for the treatment of Type 1 and Type 2 diabetes.
+The EMEA is also not obligated to follow recommendation of the CHMP.
+There can be no assurance that Exubera® will be approved for marketing and/or commercial use in the U.S. or E.U.
+Among the factors that may delay the approval of the NDA, to market Exubera® in the U.S., the approval by the EMEA to market Exubera® in the E.U., or the commercial launch of Exubera® in the U.S. or the E.U., or that may impact a decision to proceed at all with respect to any of the foregoing, are the following:

-- Pfizer is currently conducting studies to generate controlled long-term safety data with respect to Exubera[®], in particular its effect on lung function, and the results of the studies may impact regulatory approvals. - We and/or Pfizer may experience difficulties with respect to the processing of the dry powder formulation of inhaleable insulin and the filling and packaging of the inhaleable insulin powder for the large-scale commercial production of Exubera[®]. - We, with our contract manufacturers, may experience difficulties with respect to the production of the pulmonary inhaler device for Exubera[®], including the design, scale-up and automation of the commercial manufacture of the pulmonary inhaler device for Exubera[®], and any such difficulties may delay the filing and approval of the NDA or the approval to market in the E.U.
-Our contract manufacturers may also experience difficulties with respect to manufacturing the device in high volumes for commercial use. - Phizer may elect for marketing or other reasons, to delay or not proceed with the commercial launch of Exubera[®], once approved.
+- Pfizer is currently conducting studies to generate controlled long-term safety data with respect to Exubera®, in particular its effect on lung function, and the results of the studies may impact regulatory approvals and product labeling. - We and/or Pfizer may experience difficulties with respect to the processing of the dry powder formulation of inhaleable insulin and the filling and packaging of the inhaleable insulin powder for the large-scale commercial production of Exubera[®]. - We, with our contract manufacturers, may experience difficulties with respect to the production of the pulmonary inhaler device for Exubera®, including the design, scale-up and automation of the commercial manufacture of the pulmonary inhaler device for Exubera®, and any such difficulties may delay the filing and approval of the NDA or the approval to market in the E.U.
+Our contract manufacturers may also experience difficulties with respect to manufacturing the device in high volumes for commercial use. - · Pfizer may elect for marketing or other reasons, to delay or not proceed with the commercial launch of Exubera®, once approved.